 Canadian Quilter Magazine

-Our quarterly magazine celebrates the rich talent of Canada’s creative quilting culture.
-We feature all genres and their makers, while fostering the passions and preserving the traditions of our vibrant quilt-making community.
+Our magazine is published three times a year and celebrates the rich talent of Canada’s creative quilting culture.
+We feature all genres and their makers while fostering the passions and preserving the traditions of our vibrant quilt making community.
 Current and back issues of Canadian Quilter are available at a cost of $12.99 each.

 Change has become the constant in our world these days and quilters across the country are proving their adeptness at being creative in approaching this challenge.
 Discover how guilds are taking their activities online and workshop hosts are experimenting with interactive platforms and attracting new audiences.
 Explore the new mobile-friendly design and features of the CQA/ACC website.
 Looking for inspiration?
 Sit back and enjoy pouring over the beautiful woodland quilts shared by so many of our readers.